Learning constitutive models and rheology from partial flow measurements: Materials and Methods

 In Figs.~\ref{fig:sfig4}a and~\ref{fig:sfig5}a, we report the domain-level relative root-mean-squared error (RRMSE), which measures the global difference between predicted and true velocity fields across all grid points:

-The strain-rate–binned relative error (Fig.~\ref{fig:diff_geometry}b) highlights local performance across different flow regimes, whereas the RRMSE (Figs. S4a and S5a) provides a single aggregate measure of overall predictive accuracy.
+The strain-rate–binned relative error (Fig.~\ref{fig:diff_geometry}b) highlights local performance across different flow regimes, whereas the RRMSE (Figs.~\ref{fig:sfig4}a and~\ref{fig:sfig5}a) provides a single aggregate measure of overall predictive accuracy.